Go to Reviews.org US Edition

-For you, the process of getting NBN satellite isn’t too dissimilar to how anyone would get an NBN connection, and simply involves checking you’re in a service area, finding the right provider and booking in a connection date.
+For you, the process of getting NBN satellite internet isn’t too dissimilar to how anyone would get an NBN connection and simply involves checking you’re in a service area, finding the right provider and booking a connection date.
 But let’s break that down a bit more:

 - Find the best plan for you.
 You can either take our recommendations above, or you can go here to take a look at all the best plans and find one for you.

-- Book in an installation date.
-NBN says that it aims to have each home connected in less than 20 days after you first enquire on a plan, so hopefully you won’t be waiting too long.
+- Book an installation date.
+NBN says that it aims to have each home connected in less than 20 days after you first enquire about a plan, so hopefully, you won’t be waiting too long.
 You will organise this directly with the internet provider you sign up with, who will guide you through it all on the day of connection too.

 - Once your satellite is hooked up and configured by the NBN technician, your internet provider will provide you with a router to use to connect your devices to the internet with.
 This will usually be pre-configured so you’ll just need to plug it in and write down your new WiFi password.